CarbonLDP/carbonldp-js-sdk/doc/README.md

 upload( parentURI:string,  data:Buffer,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

-Upload a binary data to the server, creating a child for the parent specified.
-This signature it's only when working in Node.js.
+Upload a binary data to the CarbonLDP server, creating a child for the parent specified.
+This signature only works in Node.js.

 *Parameters*